 Derrybeg Farm operates under the model of community-supported agriculture (CSA).
 In CSA there is a direct relationship between the farmers and those who consume the food produced (CSA Ireland) (International CSA Network).
 The farmers work the land and the consumers become members of the farm, committing to pay in advance a certain amount of money, for an agreed period of time.
 The members’ money provides a modest income for the farmer and covers the day-to-day running costs of the farm.
 In return, the members receive a box of seasonal vegetables each week during our nine month season.

 The aim of Derrybeg Farm is to integrate community and agriculture in a mixed, biodiverse, sustainable and environmentally responsible farm, managed for the benefit of everyone involved.
 The farm can thrive by having direct commitment from local supporters.
 We hope to develop a rich diversity of crops that will change and develop with the opportunities and interests of the support community and those who work the land.

 The support community is made up of people living within approximately ten kilometres of the farm; people who commit to the farm aims.
 The community organises activities to provide enjoyment and understanding of food and farming for its members, and to develop their connection to the life of the earth and their sense of responsibility to and involvement in the farm enterprise.

 The steering group is made up of farm members who act on a voluntary basis.
 Aisling is our current farmer.
 Other roles include volunteer manager, social media contributor, treasurer and membership co-ordinator.
-Whilst committee members all have their roles, they are not fixed and everyone helps out wherever input can be of benefit.
 Steering committee members have changed over time as people move on and new people get involved.

 How we started